alivadjid/fibo_03/README.md

 # fibo_03
 Application calculate value from Fibbonachi line.
 In first page client input number.
-At the second page client see results.
+At the second page client see results from MySQL.

 Application consists: